Using Backlinks For SEO – A Complete Guide

 Let’s talk about what makes a quality link.

-By now you should grasp that backlinks are major ranking factors which are essential for the whole web search thing.
+By now you should grasp that backlinks are major ranking factors that are essential for the whole web search thing.
 However, there is a considerable amount of misunderstanding as to what constitutes a high-quality backlink.

 So what are “quality backlinks” and which of them are useful for improving rankings?
 We will share with you a very handy framework for assessing the overall quality of a link as well as provide some general examples of these links.
 Then we’ll go over some spam/low-quality links (the ones you need to avoid or disavow).